Skip to main content

 1) Assist the A/OPC in reviewing card accounts to ensure that property accountability procedures are being followed.

-4) Record in agency property systems any sensitive and pilferable property purchased with the GPC.
+4) Record in property systems any sensitive and pilferable property purchased.

 5) Determine the accounting requirements for the GPC purchased property, such as nonexpendable or controlled (requires property to be accounted for on property book records), durable (requires control when issued to the user) and expendable (no requirement to account for on property book records).